rzeigler/waveguide/docs/modules/io.ts.md

 # result (function)

-Create an IO that takes does not fail with a checked exception but produces an exit status.
+Create an IO that traps all exit states of io.

+Note that interruption will not be caught unless in an uninterruptible region

 **Signature**